 What we can do for you

 University can be an exciting and happy time, but it can also bring with it stress and challenge.
 There may be a range of issues that affect your life and studies whilst at Keele or back at home.
-Most people seek help because they want to change the way they are thinking, feeling or behaving.
+Most people seek help because they want to change the way they think, feel or behave.
 Our team are all qualified mental health professionals with a wide variety of backgrounds and expertise, and we try to match your current need with the most appropriate member of the team.
-Counsellors and the Mental Health Support Team work closely together to give you the best support we can, and to offer a service which is appropriate to your needs.
+Counsellors and the Mental Health Support Team work closely together to give you the best support we can, and to offer a service that is appropriate to your needs.
 Please get in touch if you need to speak to us.

 Counselling is a talking therapy and can help you explore what's happening in your current life and past experiences with a focus on how things might change in the future.
 Students can be recommended counselling sessions by their doctor, a friend, or a member of University staff.
 Alternatively, you may have decided to talk to a counsellor yourself.